NAMM 2026: New Gear For DJs, The Full Roundup

 An angled AlphaTheta DJM-V5 DJ mixer against a transparent background.

-The first of two pieces of gear from AlphaTheta is the DJM-V5 mixer, which is essentially a cut-down version of the DJM-V10, rheir alternative take on a club mixer that’s more suited to DJs who layer sounds rather than just play records: In short, those who mix and make techno, tech house, and so on.
-This is a far more sane, both price-wise and tech-wise, take on the V10 concept.
-Much more accessible for DJs who may frankly be quite scared by the V10 but nonetheless like this style of mixing.
+First up from AlphaTheta is the DJM-V5 mixer, essentially a cut-down version of the DJM-V10, their alternative take on a club mixer that’s more suited to DJs who layer sounds rather than just play records – in short, those who mix and make techno, tech house, and so on.
+This is a far more approachable take on the V10 concept, both price-wise and feature-wise, making it much more accessible for DJs who like this style of mixing but find the V10 intimidating.
 It hits a sweet spot, and we think it’s going to do well.

 AlphaTheta RMX-Ignite